JSS95/dawiq/doc/source/user-guide/multi-dcls.rst

         t: int

 Note that the two dataclasses partially share their fields.
-When the dataclass type is altered and data widget is changed, values of the common fields will be updated to the new widget.
+When the the data widget is changed by selecting different dataclass type, values of the common fields in the model data will be updated to the new widget.

 Creating the widget
 -------------------

-We create the widget, add the dataclass types to the combo box and the data widget to the stacked widget.
+We create the widget, add the dataclass types to the combo box and the data widgets to the stacked widget.
 The first widget of the stacked widget is an empty widget to represent invalid dataclass type.

 .. tabs::